rust-lang/book/nostarch/chapter09.md

 cover documentation conventions around indicating the possibility of a `panic!` in the API documentation that you create in Chapter 14.
-If `value` does pass the test, we create a new `Guess` with its `value` field set to the `value` parameter, and return the `Guess`.
+If `value` does pass the test, we create a new `Guess` with its `value` field set to the `value` parameter and return the `Guess`.

-Next, we implement a method named `value` that borrows `self`, doesn't have any other parameters, and returns a `u32`.
+Next, we implement a method named `value` that borrows `self`, doesn’t have any other parameters, and returns a `u32`.
 This is a kind of method sometimes called a *getter*, since its purpose is to get some data from its fields and return it.
 This public method is necessary because the `value` field of the `Guess` struct is private.
-It's important that the `value` field is private so that code using the `Guess` struct is not allowed to set `value` directly: callers *must* use the `Guess::new` constructor function to create an instance of `Guess`, which ensures there's no way for a `Guess` to have a `value` that hasn't been checked by the conditions in the constructor.
+It’s important that the `value` field is private so that code using the `Guess` struct is not allowed to set `value` directly: callers *must* use the `Guess::new` constructor function to create an instance of `Guess`, which ensures there’s no way for a `Guess` to have a `value` that hasn’t been checked by the conditions in the constructor.

 A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than a